davik20/job-list/README.md

 Admins can securely log in to the admin dashboard using their email and password by visiting http://localhost:3000/admin.
 Once logged in, they can manage job listings and tags.

 ##### Job Management:
-Admins can create, edit, and delete job listings.
-When creating or editing a job, they can input the job title, description, company, location, and associated tags.
+Admins can  edit listings.
+When creating or editing a job, they can input the job title, company and associated tags.
 Admins can also view a list of all job listings with options to edit or delete each job.

+##### Tag Management:
-Tag Management: Admins can create, edit, and delete tags used for filtering job listings.
+Admins can create, edit, and delete tags used for filtering job listings.
 This allows them to maintain a consistent and relevant set of tags for users to filter jobs by.

-Analytics: The admin dashboard may also provide basic analytics, such as the number of job listings created and the most popular tags, giving admins insight into